dalmo1991/superflexPy/doc/build_element.rst

    :lines: 146-160
    :linenos:

-that makes use of a secondary private static method
+The method :code:`_build_weight` makes use of a secondary private static method

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 162-172
    :linenos:

-This method returns the value of the area of a triangle that is proportional to the lag function, with a smaller base :code:`bin`.
-The :code:`_build_weight` method, on the other hand, uses the output of this function to calculate the weight array.
+This method returns the value of the area :math:`A_i` of a triangle that is proportional to the lag function, with a smaller base :code:`bin`.
+The :code:`_build_weight` method, on the other hand, uses the output of this function (:math:`A_i` and :math:`A_{i-1}`) to calculate the weight array :math:`W_i`.

-Note that this choice of using a second static method to calculate the weight array, while being convenient, is specific to this particular case; other implementation of the :code:`_build_weight` method are possible and welcome.
+Note that other implementations of the :code:`_build_weight` method (without using auxiliary methods) are possible.

 Parameterized splitter
 ----------------------

-A splitter is an element that takes the flux coming from one element upstream and divides it to feed multiple elements downstream.
-Usually, the behavior of such an element is controlled by some parameters that define the part of the flux that goes into a specific element.
+A splitter is an element that takes the flux from an upstream element and divides it to feed multiple downstream elements.
+Usually, the behavior of such an element is controlled by parameters that define the portion of the flux that goes into a specific element.

-While SuperflexPy can support infinite fluxes (e.g., for simulating transport processes) and an infinite number of downstream elements, the simplest case that we are presenting here has a single flux that gets split into two downstream elements.
+The simple case that we are presenting here has a single flux that gets split into two downstream elements.
 In this example, the system needs only one parameter (:math:`\alpha_{\textrm{split}}`) to be defined, with the downstream fluxes that are

 .. math::

    & Q_1^{\textrm{out}} = \alpha_{\textrm{split}} Q^{\textrm{in}} \\
    & Q_2^{\textrm{out}} = \left(1-\alpha_{\textrm{split}}\right) Q^{\textrm{in}}

-SuperflexPy provides the class :code:`ParameterizedElement` that is designed for all the generic elements that are controlled by some parameters but do not have a state.
-The class implementing the parameterized splitter will inherit from this and implement only some methods.
+SuperflexPy provides the class :code:`ParameterizedElement` that can be extended to implement all the elements that are controlled by parameters but do not have a state.
+The class implementing the parameterized splitter will inherit from :code:`ParameterizedElement` and implement only some methods.

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 5, 176, 177
    :linenos:

-The first thing to define are two private attributes defining how many upstream and downstream elements the splitter has; this information is used by the unit when constructing the model structure.
+First, we have to define two private attributes defining how many upstream and downstream elements the splitter has; this information is used by the unit when constructing the model structure.

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 194-195
    :linenos:

-After that we need to define the function that takes the inputs and the one that calculates the outputs of the splitter.
+After that we need to define the method that takes the inputs and the method that calculates the outputs.

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 197, 208-211, 227-233
    :linenos:

-The two methods have the same structure of the one implemented as part of the linear reservoir example.
-Note that, in this case, the argument :code:`solve` of the :code:`get_output` method is not used but it is still required to maintain the interface consistent.
+The two methods have the same structure of the ones implemented as part of the :ref:`linear_reservoir` example.
+Note that, in this case, the argument :code:`solve` of :code:`get_output` is not used, but it is still required to maintain a consistent interface.